 Procedure codes for vaccines available through the VFC Program are subject to change.
 Providers should refer to the VFC website for a complete list of vaccines available through the VFC Program.

+Provider’s can also visit the Interactive Max Fee on FowardHealth Portal for reimbursement information.

 Q: Our agency is a VFC only vaccine provider and plans to bill MA for the administration fee.
 Once we establish these fees and billing, are we required to bill an admin fee for all VFC vaccines.
 DHS provides us with vaccine for our school located influenza clinics and not all the children who participate are VFC eligible, is it ok if we don't bill for the admin fee to the private insurance.
 We do not have this type of billing established.

-A:
+A: For routine vaccination as part of the VFC program, we encourage LHD to have processes in place to bill Medicaid for the administration fee if they are able.

+However, during a school located mass vaccination clinic (SLMV), you do not need to bill for administration fees for individuals whom you vaccinate.
+Local health departments may choose to bill Medicaid and/or private insurance for the administration fee, as long as there is no cost to the student or their family.
+Of note, no student, or their family, regardless of their insurance status, should receive a bill for being vaccinated at a SLMV clinic.

+We strongly encourage all health departments to not charge an administration fee at any mass immunization campaign.

 Q: We bill Medicaid insurance companies (Medicaid HMO’s) for vaccines but have encountered claims being denied for various reasons.
 Some state that we are not a covered provider, claim lacks information, etc. The members are looked up in forward health before billing to verify they are current.

-A: Whenever you have a disagreement with an HMO over a claim, you have the right to appeal their decision.
+A: ForwardHealth doesn’t have Provider’s HMO enrollment status, so it is hard for us to provide guidance on enrollment-based denials (not being a covered provider/out-of-network.)
+In those circumstances, you need to reach out to the HMO and work through the denial reasons.
+HMOs have Network/Provider Relations teams that you can reach out to.
+Here is a link to the HMO contact information.
+Click “Resources and Help” and then scroll down for a list of contact numbers.
+Whenever you have a disagreement with an HMO over a claim, you have the right to appeal their decision.
 First, you appeal through the HMO.
 If you still disagree with their resolution of that appeal, you can request that ForwardHealth review the appeal.
 Online Handbook Topics 384, 385, and 389 all discuss this process.
 You can reach out to your Professional Relations Field Representative and discuss specific claims if you aren’t sure if it was denied appropriately.
 Remember that Field Reps cannot see HMO claims, so they are only able to help determine if ForwardHealth policy is being followed.

 Q: Heidi mentioned billing for the admin fee - there is no admin code for Medicaid/FH immunizations - the reimbursement is included in the vaccine CPT code.
 When billing commercial plans, you would list two codes.